Mario-SO/neural_rs/README.md

 # 🧠 Simple Neural Network in Rust 🤖

 Welcome to the **Simple Neural Network** project implemented in **Rust**! 🦀 This program demonstrates the fundamentals of a neural network with forward and backpropagation from scratch.

+The code is inspired from [this video](https://www.youtube.com/watch?v=LA4I3cWkp1E) in which the guy coded the same but in C language

 ## 🚀 Getting Started